MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/stdevp-aggfunction.md

 ---
 # stdevp() (aggregation function)

-Calculates the standard deviation of *Expr* across the group, considering the group as a [population](https://en.wikipedia.org/wiki/Statistical_population).
+For a large data set that is representative of the population, calculates the standard deviation of *Expr* across the group, considering the group as a [population](https://en.wikipedia.org/wiki/Statistical_population).

+For a small data set that is just a [sample](https://en.wikipedia.org/wiki/Sample_%28statistics%29), to use [Bessel's correction](https://en.wikipedia.org/wiki/Bessel's_correction), use [stdev() (aggregation function)](stdev-aggfunction.md).

 * Used formula: